Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Efficient Derivative-Informed Learning

 where $\widetilde{\mathbf{J}}^{rr}(a)\in\bR^{r_{\cY}\times r_{\cX_{\delta}}}$ is the Jacobian component in the low-dimensional subspaces $\cX^{r}_{\delta}$ and $\cY^{r}$, and the other three components have sizes that grow with the grid size.
 Similarly, we define the components of $\widetilde{\mathbf{J}}_{w}(a)$ as $\widetilde{\mathbf{J}}_{w}^{rr}(a)$, $\widetilde{\mathbf{J}}_{w}^{r\perp}(a)$, $\widetilde{\mathbf{J}}_{w}^{\perp r}(a)$, and $\widetilde{\mathbf{J}}_{w}^{\perp \perp}(a)$.
 The discretized derivative loss can be decomposed as

 We consider approximating the derivative loss using a reduced loss in a pre-determined low-dimensional subspace:

 The key to enabling reduced-basis DIFNO training is careful choice of the low-dimensional subspaces $\cX^r_{\delta}$ and $\cY^r$, i.e., their reduced basis functions and dimensions, such that the discarded Jacobian components have small contributions to the discretized derivative loss.
-Here, we discuss several commonly used subspace detection techniques that involve solving generalized eigenvalue problems, where the magnitudes of the eigenvalues are used to measure the relevance of the corresponding eigenfunctions for reducing the Jacobian.
+Here, we discuss several commonly used subspace detection techniques that involve solving generalized eigenvalue problems, in which the magnitudes of the eigenvalues quantify the relevance of the corresponding eigenfunctions for reducing the Jacobian.
 See \cite{luo2025dis} for a detailed analysis.

 We first consider sample-based dimension reduction, in particular, principal component analysis (PCA), also known as proper orthogonal decomposition (POD), for input and output reduction.
 Let $\overline{a}$ be the mean of $\mu$, and let $\overline{u}$ be the mean of the pushforward $\cG_\sharp \mu$, then we define the empirical covariance operators: